vipulgithub27/CO2_emission/README.md

 ## **Introduction**

-This project provides an in-depth SQL analysis of global CO2 emissions data over two decades.
-The analysis identifies trends, top contributors, and growth patterns to facilitate data-driven insights into global and country-specific emissions.
+This project analyzes global CO2 emissions data over two decades to identify trends, top contributors, and emission growth patterns.
+Using SQL, we explore datasets containing emission statistics by country and source, calculate rolling averages, and classify countries based on per capita emissions.

 ---